Kim Kardashian Reflects On Her Skin At 42: “If People Saw It They'd Be Really Shocked”

 On TikTok beauty trends

-Different forms of skin-care “cocktailing” have become super trendy on TikTok.
+Different forms of skincare 'cocktailing' have become super trendy on TikTok.
 Kardashian is influenced by skincare content.
 “I order everything, trust me,” Kardashian says, “even if it's from Korea.”
 Though, she won't buy in all the way.
-"I always like to ask my esthetician and she always gives me the best advice," Kardashian adds.
+"I always like to ask my aesthetician and she always gives me the best advice," Kardashian adds.
 "Sometimes it's hard to know what to believe.”
 So, what does Kardashian's FYP look like?
 Lots of hairstyling tips.
 "Not so much for me, but for my kids," she clarifies.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.